kblum/webmonitor/README.md

 ## Configuration

-All application configured is managed using environment variables.
+All application configuration is managed using environment variables.

 The URL to monitor, notification email address as well as the credentials for the SMTP must be set as environment variables.
 The `EMAIL_TO` variable will be used for both the destination and source email addresses.